-The stimulus material that you are given must be the basis of your writing, and you will be penalised if you seem to be rehearsing a piece of writing that is not developed from the stimulus.
+The stimulus material must be the basis of your writing, and you will be penalised if you are rehearsing a piece of writing that is not developed from the stimulus.
 You should respond to the stimulus in the way that is most interesting to you, and which best displays your ability to write and express yourself.

-The stimulus may be a picture, a statement or a combination of the two.
-In general terms it might be said that the stimulus will allow candidates to: tell a real or imagined story; describe a situation, incident or scene; outline or explain something; and express a point of view or make an argument.
+The stimulus may be a picture, a statement, or a combination of the two.
+In general terms, the stimulus will allow students to tell a real or imagined story, describe a situation, incident or scene, outline or explain something, express a point of view, or make an argument.